florianbouchez62/Gostyle_Api/README.md

 # After this, migrate it
 python3 manage.py migrate

+#You can pre populate the database with
+python3 manage.py loaddata Fixture/inital_data.json

 # Now its time to run it.
 python3 manage.py runserver you_ip  your_port
 ```